uktrade/report-a-breach/README.md

 We use [pre-commit](https://pre-commit.com/) to run all of the above before every commit.

+Typing is used throughout the app.
+We have followed the best practices outlined in [Typing Best Practices](https://typing.readthedocs.io/en/latest/source/best_practices.html)

 ### Branches
 All branches should be created from the `main` branch and be named after the JIRA ticket they are related to. e.g. DST-1234